eclecticiq/OpenTAXII/docs/public-apis.rst

 To attach custom signals, specify full module name as a value for ``hooks`` field in OpenTAXII configuration file.
 Note that the module needs to be in OpenTAXII's ``PYTHONPATH``.

-Example of the implementation is provided in OpenTAXII repository - `examples/hooks.py <https://raw.githubusercontent.com/eclecticiq/OpenTAXII/master/examples/hooks.py>`_.
+Example of the implementation is provided in OpenTAXII GitHub repo - :github-file:`examples/hooks.py <examples/hooks.py>`.

 Persistence API